-R.Kupaza (2009) maintained that people talk about other factors that cause failure.
-The factors include indiscipline, lack of administrative controls, inappropriate teaching facilities and materials. like any Kalongo other developing sub-counties in Nakasongola District is at fore front to make socio economic transformation to achieve some laid down principles in the Millennium Development Goals (MDGs).
+(R.Kupaza 2009) maintained that people talk about other factors that cause failure.
+The factors include indiscipline, lack of administrative controls, inappropriate teaching facilities and materials.
+Like any other developing sub county in Iganga district, is at a fore front to make socio economic transformation to achieve some laid down principles in the Millennium Development Goals (MDGs).

-Types of leadership styles.
-According to mirkamal (2005) identify different leadership style: autocratic, democratic, instructional and laissez-faire.
-The achievements in school are dependent to the four identified leadership styles.
-Autocratic leadership appears generally self centered and allowing minimum participation of the teacher in decision making, the democratic leadership style is rather teacher oriented and it's the only one that has direct and significant affiliation with the teachers' performance in United States.
-According to wahlstron (2004) instructional and transformational leadership style encourages focus on improving teacher's performance as the direction for the school.
-Transformational leadership on the other hands draws attention to a broader to teachers' performance.
+Types of leadership styles According to Mirkamal (2005) identify leadership styles; autocratic, democratic, instructional and laissez-faire.
+The achievements in school are dependent to four identified leadership styles.
+Autocratic leadership appears generally self centered and allowing minimum participation of the teacher in decision making, the democratic leadership style is rather teacher oriented and it's the only one that has direct and significant affiliation with the teachers2' performance in United States.
+According to Wahlstron (2004), instructional and transformational leadership style encourages focus in improving teachers' performance as the direction for the school.
+Transformational leadership on the other hand draws attention to broader teachers 'performance.
 However, performance is a fact of life in work or pay.
-According to MC Devitt (2001)performance is any process by which a teacher reveals his performance in line with his cooperate and function strategies and objectives while improved performance resulted from revised teacher recruitment strategy and improved leadership in schools, training for leadership was frequently neglected.
-The impact has reflected on frequently and repeated poor students 'academic performance and severe indiscipline among students, absenteeism and droop out of teachers and students and misuse of school's fund.
+According to Mc Devitt(2001), performance is any process by which a teacher reveals his performance in line with his cooperate and function strategies and objectives while improved performance resulted from revised teacher requirement strategy and improved leadership in schools, training for leadership was frequently neglected.
+The impact has reflected on frequently and repeated poor student's academic performance and severs indiscipline among students, absenteeism and drop out of teachers and students and misuse of schools' fund.

-On the other hand, Uganda advance certificate of education (UACE) 2009-2012, implementation revealed that more attention had been devoted to quantitative expansion of physical facilities, student's enrolment, the supply of material inputs, but fewer efforts had been made to enhance leadership capacity to realize improved school administration, supervision and school performance.
+On the other hand, Uganda Advanced Certificate of Education(UACE) 2009-2012 implementation r4evealed that more attention had been devoted to quantitative expansion of physical facilities, student's enrolment, the supply of material inputs, but fewe4r efforts had been made to enhance leadership capacity to realize improved school administration, supervision and school performance.
 As result at macro level, there was no significant progress on educational quality and students achievements in secondary school.

-Since 1990s' to present there has been extensive increase of discontent with performance of secondary school in Kalongo sub-county.
-Makame (1998) reports that overcrowded classes discourage students from staying at school.
-Quality leadership provided by heads of schools largely depends on the quality support they receive from training system (Galabawa 2001).
+Since 1990's to present, there has been extensive increase of discontent with performance of secondary school in Namable sub-county .Makame (1998) reports that overcrowded classes discourage students from staying at school.
+Quality leadership provided by heads of schools largely depends from quality support they receive from training system (Galabawa 2001).
 In a study by Galabawa and Ndalichako (2001) it was revealed that a significant proportional of school heads 49.1% had never received any training in educational leadership.
-While it is acknowledged that the effective supervisory normally linked to special training school heads acquired as a result pre- service and in-service training.
+While it is acknowledged that effective supervisory normally linked to to special training school heads acquired as a result of pre-service and in-service training.

 However, at present in Uganda it shows that most heads of schools are drawn from within the unit of inadequately trained teachers.
-IOE (2006) when heads of schools Are appointed to lead schools, it becomes difficult for them to lead schools because they do not have orientation to effective administrative knowledge.
-Various public complaints are being voiced concerning hidden appointments and selection of heads of schools in Uganda.
+IOE (2006) when heads of school are appointed to lead schools, it becomes difficult for them to lead schools because they do not have orientation to effective administrative knowledge.
+Various public complaints are being voiced concerning hidden appointments of heads of schools in Uganda.
 Complaints further indicate that appointments of heads of schools are less accountable for development and improvement of quality of education in their schools.
 Worse still, little attention is given to monitor their performance (Galabawa, 2001).
-Furthermore, Galabawa (2001) also revealed that there is weakness of supervising teachers' activities among the heads of schools because most teachers do not prepare lesson plans that they should use them effectively in classrooms.
-Most attend school only during hours when they have periods, a factor which creates difficult environment for students to learn, because when students face any challenge, they would not have anybody to contact for clarifications (Galabawa, 2001).
+Furthermore; Galabawa (2001) also revealed that there is weakness of supervising teachers' activities among the heads of schools because most teachers do not prepare lesson plans that they should use them effectively in classrooms.
+Most attend school only during hours when they have periods, a factor which creates difficult environment for students to learn, because when students face any challenge, they would not have anybody to contact for clarification (Galabawa, 2001).